alrevuelta/cONNXr/README.md

 * Few basic operators are implemented, so a model that contains a not implemented operator will fail.
 * Each operator works with many data types (double, float, int16, int32).
 Only few of them are implemented.
 * The reference implementation is with `float`, so you might run into troubles with other types.
+* As a general note, this project is a proof of concept/prototype, so bear that in mind.

 # Disclaimer
 This project is not associated in any way with ONNX and it is not an official solution nor officially supported by ONNX, it is just an application build on top of the `.onnx` format that aims to help people that want to run inference in devices that are not supported by the official runtimes.
 Use at your own risk.